lrug/lrug.org/source/lrug_root/nights/episode-number-2-bad-blades/index.html.md

 ---
+created_at: 2007-07-11 10:13:18 Z
+published_at: 2007-07-11 03:14:57 Z
+status: Published
+slug: episode-2-bad-blades
 parts: []

-updated_at: 2013-02-12 23:09:17 Z
-creatd_by:
+class_name: ""
+created_by:
+  email: james@lazyatom.com
   login: lazyatom
-  email: james@lazyatom.com
   name: James Adam
-slug: episode-2-bad-blades
-created_at: 2007-07-11 10:13:18 Z
 breadcrumb: "Episode #2: Bad Blades"
-published_at: 2007-07-11 03:14:57 Z
-status: Published
-class_name: ""
+updated_at: 2013-02-12 23:09:17 Z
 ---

 Episode two of LRUG Nights is taking place on Tuesday 17th of July, at [The Crown](http://fancyapint.com/pubs/pub199.html), where we will be having a crossover with David Black.
 Want to be involved in the action?
 Sign up to the mailing list!